Top SEO Mistakes New Websites Make

 This is where the idea of “Information Gain” comes in.
 If your content doesn’t add anything new compared to existing top results, it becomes harder to rank.

 In this guide, you’ll learn the most common SEO mistakes new website owners make — and practical ways to fix them step by step.
-As this is based on practical SEO experience and industry best practices.
+This guide is based on practical SEO experience and industry best practices.

 1. Not Doing Proper Keyword Research